nishill/BME-198F/README.md

 	metadata_processing:
 	metadata processing etl script for processing the metadata in the SGDP dataset

+	rahman-connect:
+	quick code demonstration of connecting to the GA4GH Nanzeen Rahman lab data

 	pics:
 	images of Bioinformatics models and error message